Comparison

 Octoparse alternative: ReefAPI vs Octoparse

-Octoparse alternative: ReefAPI is an Octoparse alternative when your target maps to a ready-made API and you want code-first JSON with proxies handled for you; Octoparse is better when you want a no-code visual builder for arbitrary pages.
+Octoparse alternative: ReefAPI is an Octoparse alternative when your target maps to a ready-made API and you want code-first JSON.
+Octoparse is the better choice when you want a no-code visual builder for arbitrary pages and one-off extraction tasks.

 ReefAPI vs Octoparse